jstoumbos/Raindrops/Raindrops/README.txt

 This is the code for a game
-involving falling raindrops
+involving falling coins
-and a catcher that follows
+and a catcher that moves
-your mouse and catches the
+left and right to catch the
-raindrops as they fall.
+falling coins.
+The score (amount of coins caught) accumulates in the top right corner.

+ENJOY!